petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/liferay-experience-cloud-self-managed/cloud-development-lifecycle/configuring-liferay-for-a-custom-feedback-counter-service.md

 1. Click the Feedback Input object definition from the list.

-1. Ensure the Show Widget radio button is selected at the bottom of the page.
+1. Enable the Show Widget switch at the bottom of the page.

    ![Enable the Show Widget option so you can use the object for a form on a page to create sample data.](./configuring-liferay-for-a-custom-feedback-counter-service/images/02.png)